Are you looking for books like Divergent?

-With the new Scorch Trials film out, now might be a good time to reopen the pages of this book if you have already read it.
+With the world sinking into chaos, now might be a good time to reopen the pages of The Scorch Trials if you have already read it.
 And once you do, you will realize how similar this book is to Divergent.

 The Glader’s are infected with the Flare and the only hope they have of obtaining a cure is making it across the vast and desolate and appropriately named desert, “The Scorch.”

 “It was the smell that began to drive Thomas slightly mad.”

 Do you like the conclusions of your dystopian trilogies gritty and bittersweet?
 Of course you do, you read Divergent.

 In the final installment of Thomas and the Glader’s journey and there’s just one last test…

 …but will anyone survive?

 June is a 15 year old military prodigy born into an affluent family in the Republic of America which is essentially the flooded coast of Los Angeles.

 Born in the Republic’s squalid Lake District 15 year old Day is the Republic’s most wanted criminal, which is an impressive title for someone who isn’t even 16.